leventemo/eeieeioh/README.md

 - [ ] adjust FB card top margin (too high on mobile to see the Contents btn)
 - [ ] review

-Not Found Component
-- [x] create component
-- [x] set up routing
-- [x] find Pablita animated illustration

 Contents Component
 - [ ] filter doesn't pick up the inserted word "new!" as it is bc `this.dataSource.filter` filters `dataSource`, not the rendered table
-- [ ] reconfig & style pagination so it fits into the table as the last row
 - [ ] feed number of pages dynamically, so there's no need to reset "all hits" manually when number grows
 - [ ] feed array from all diff activity-arrays and delete `contentsarray.json` (double data)